-The subject property comprises an extended semi-detached villa located within the popular Clarkston district, lying to the south of Glasgow city centre, where surrounding properties are of a similar age and character.
+The subject property comprises a semi detached bungalow with single storey rear extension located within the popular Clarkston district lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.

 More than adequate local shopping, educational and public transport facilities are available close by.